 If we care about someone for the sake of Allah (swt), then we want to see them succeed in this dunyah and in the akhirah.
 If you loved him or do still love him, then it’s not possible that you continue to speak to him knowing that each time you both speak to each other, keeping some form of a relationship going, you are assisting him in earning sins.

 True Love Won’t Cause You Regret in Front of Allah (swt)

 He cannot repent for those sins so long as there is a warm fuzzy feeling attached to speaking with you.
-He will not see the sins, and even if he does, he cannot fully repent while continuing to do that which is wrong.
-He may feel bad about it, and not speaking to you may be a struggle, but it’s a test that he is losing.
+And he will not see the sins, and even if he does, he cannot fully repent while continuing to do that which is wrong.
+Also he may feel bad about it, and not speaking to you may be a struggle, but it’s a test that he is losing.
 Shaytaan is egging him on.
 Shaytaan is encouraging you to do wrong too.

 Equally, if he truly cares about you in any way and has any kind of respect for you at all, he will have to stop speaking with you for the sake of Allah (swt) so that you also do not continue to earn sins by furthering the relationship with you for his own selfish needs.
 He wants to maintain some form of the relationship with you and does not think about how much is he actually hurting you, both spiritually, and personally.